-• From a host system, via passthrough print (in AnzioWin).

-- From a PC disk file.

-- Fetched from an FTP or HTTP (web) server.

-- Despooled from a PC directory.

-- From Windows Explorer, as the designated print agent for a particular file type.

-- Windows drag-and-drop.

-- From a host system, via the LPD/LPR protocol.

-- From a host system, using the "JetDirect" listen protocol.

-- From a web page.
+- From a host system, via passthrough print (in AnzioWin). - From a PC disk file. - Fetched from an FTP or HTTP (web) server. - Despooled from a PC directory. - From Windows Explorer, as the designated print agent for a particular file type. - Via Windows drag-and-drop. - From a host system, via the LPR/LPD protocol. - From a host system, using the "JetDirect" listen protocol. - From a Windows printer driver (on the same or a different PC) using the LPR/LPD protocol. - From a Windows printer driver (on the same or a different PC) using the "JetDirect" listen protocol. - From a web page. - From a controlling program feeding the Print Wizard DLL.